TheKingElessar/Minecraft-Magic/README.md

 # Minecraft Magic
 Minecraft Magic hopes to add a magic system that allows the player to interact with the environment.
+It runs on [Minecraft Forge](https://files.minecraftforge.net/maven/net/minecraftforge/forge/index_1.13.2.html).

+This page is acting as the wiki until the mod has enough content to need a separate one!

+## Files
+You can download the project [here](https://drive.google.com/drive/folders/1RIOAiazqJ_hO3P8sGhc0RdX-9NI7clCt?usp=sharing).
+It will not be available on CurseForge until it is fully released!

+**Naming convention:** `Minecraft Magic-[mod version]-[Minecraft version].jar`

 ## Spells
 There are 3 spells available.
 Spells are organized into one of 8 schools of magic.